 We will explain that they are entitled to a free interpreter at the Job Centre and GP, and advocate for this where necessary.

-3.5l.
-How much have you identified within your budget to pay for professional interpreting services if required?
+1.6K.
+How much have your group identified within their budget to pay for professional interpreting services if required?